 A: If you should tip your boat, you may, in most cases simply be able to climb back on, however if in deeper water-- swim it to shore then climb back on after dumping out any water.
 If you tip a canoe, you will need to drag it to a shallow area then tip the canoe AWAY from the current and lift-up to let the water drain out before getting back inside.
 Note, Skip's does NOT want our customers to risk their safety or life if they are unable to retrieve their lost rental watercraft or gear.
 Your safety is our top priority!

-A: Camping is not available at Skip’s Huron River Canoe Livery location, however, there is camping available within the Metroparks.
+A: Camping is not available at Skip’s Huron River Canoe Livery location, however, there is camping available within the Metroparks and other nearby locations.
 Check the Huron-Clinton Metroparks website for more camping information.

 A: Yes!
 We do allow small, well-behaved, pets like dogs (50lbs or less) inside our kayaks and canoes.
 However, Pets are NOT allowed in our inflatable tubes or rafts.